course-go/reelgoofy/README.md

 # ReelGoofy: REST API & Testing

 ReelGoofy is movie recommendation service.
+It ingests movie reviews created by users and generates recommendations based on the review data.

 This project serves as a template for the homework assignment.
 To learn more about the homework assignments in general, visit